Geminitic/RCF_Website/README.md

    ```bash
    npm run lint
    ```
-   If linting fails with a `Cannot find package '@eslint/js'` error, make sure the dependencies have been installed correctly.
+   If linting fails because a package is missing, run `npm install` again to ensure all dependencies are downloaded.

 ## Deployment Notes